SemanticComputing/findsampo-web-app/README.md

 # FindSampo Semantic Portal

+Master branch published at https://dev.xn--lytsampo-n4ac.fi

+Currently using a password protected SPARQL endpoint.
+When running on a local machine, you need to put a `.env` file at the root of this repository and define `SPARQL_ENDPOINT_BASIC_AUTH=...` there.

 Based on [Sampo-UI &ndash; A framework for building semantic portal user interfaces](https://github.com/SemanticComputing/sampo-ui)

 The Sampo-UI framework is being developed by the [Semantic Computing Research Group (SeCo)](https://seco.cs.aalto.fi)